Annapurna in the Monsoon Day 2: At the Brink of Fog and Cloud

 He beamed with obvious pleasure - he's been twice!
 It turned out that his daughter had studied in Malaysia, in Monash University.

-Unanimously, we took an unspoken break on the trail at the brink of the Annapurna fog.
-The man excitedly told me all about his good memories of Malaysia, and his companions came over to talk to my guide and porter, one of whom gave us some candy.
-Giving me his business card, he insisted I should call him if I ever needed a host in his country.
+Unanimously, we took a break at the brink of the fog.
+The man excitedly told me all about his good memories of Malaysia.
+His companions came over to talk to my guide and porter, and one of them gave us candy.
+Giving me his business card, the Korean man insisted I should call him if I ever needed a host in his country.

 Well, well!
 My mission of acquiring 1000 homes is proceeding more easily than I anticipated!
 I had just acquired a Nepali and a Kashmiri home in a single encounter a mere two days ago, and now a South Korean one!

 But you kind of knew you were entering a significant spot when you saw it.
-Its tall dark trunks leaning over the trail, epiphytes trailing from its dark branches into the mist.
+There were tall dark trunks leaning over the trail, epiphytes trailing from dark branches into the mist.

 The Home Stretch to Ghorepani